AlexeyNilov/watson_journal_bot/README.md

-# Watson Journal Bot - Journaling assistant based on telegram bot api
+# Watson Journal Bot - Your Journaling Assistant based on the Telegram Bot API and Powered by GenAI

-## What can it do?
+## What Can It Do?

-* Save your ideas, thoughts, and tasks to database
+- **Save Ideas**: Store your thoughts, ideas, and tasks in a database.
-* Use LLM to enchant ideas and post them to X
+- **/x**: Use an LLM to enhance your ideas and share them on X.
-* Get brief overview of your day's events
+- **/summary**: Receive a brief overview of your day’s events, powered by LLM insights.

-* TODO /retro - help with retrospection, get LLM point of view in role of assistant

-## See doc/ for details
+- **/retro**: Get help with retrospection as the LLM acts as your personal assistant, reflecting on past events and decisions.
+- **/skippy**: Ask Skippy the Magnificent a question.

+## For more details, see the documentation in the `doc/` directory.